-In the past I have written about the benefits of fish oil as a supplement for just about everyone.
-Omega-3 fatty acids found in fish oil are a currently darling of holistic medicine and for good reasons.
+In the past, I have written about the benefits of fish oil as a supplement for just about everyone.
+The omega 3 fatty acids found in fish oil are currently a darling of holistic medicine and for good reasons.

 In our next two posts, we will discuss dosages and how you – and even your picky kids – can get this stuff down with ease.
-But for now, let's get clear on why to bother taking fermented cod liver oil…
+But for now, let's get clear on why to bother taking cod liver oil…

-So we know that fish oil is rich in omega 3 fatty acids, and you can read all about the benefits of omega 3s here.
+We know that fish oil is rich in omega 3 fatty acids, and you can read all about the benefits of omega 3s here.

-The problem is, however, that most cod liver oil (and other fish oils) is heat treated which destroys much of the naturally occurring vitamins.
+The problem is, however, that most cod liver oil (and other fish oils) is processed in such a way that destroys much of the naturally occurring vitamins.
 These cod liver oils have their vitamins A and D added back in.
-The main issue with this, is that the vitamins A and D are not longer in the proper proportion – leading to risk of possible vitamin A toxicity when taken in large doses.
-You can read everything you need to know about Vitamin A toxicity here.
+The main issue with this is that the vitamins A and D are no longer in the proper proportion, leading to a risk of possible vitamin A toxicity when taken in large doses.

-In summary, fermented cod liver oil is a traditional super food that is prepared by old-fashioned methods that preserve the maximum nutritional benefit.
+In summary, extra virgin cod liver oil is a traditional super food that is prepared by old-fashioned methods that preserve the maximum nutritional benefit.

-In our upcoming discussions about fermented cod liver oil, I will discuss how to determine the proper dosage and how to get this stuff down with a smile on your face.
-Have more questions about this super food?
-Ask them below!
+In our upcoming discussions about cod liver oil, I will discuss how to determine the proper dosage and how to get this stuff down with a smile on your face.

 Have more questions about cod liver oil benefits?
 Ask them below!